makerdao/governance-manual/module-index/module-flash-mint-module.md

 The Debt Ceiling refers to the maximum amount of Flash Loaned DAI that a user can mint in a single transaction.

-The higher this value, the greater the potential for profit from arbitrage opportunities and the potential for exploits to cause losses for DeFi protocols.
+The higher this value, the greater the potential for profit from arbitrage opportunities and for exploits to cause losses for DeFi protocols.

 If the Debt Ceiling is too low, the potential applications of the Flash Mint Module will be lower in number, as potential profit will be lower.
 As a result, users may look to alternative sources of DAI Flash Loans if they provide more generous Debt Ceilings.